silvanohu/mtg-csv-converter/README.md

 can easily import the list of your new cards into your Moxfield collection with a single import.

-# Installation
-The application is a simple Python script, so all you need to do is to download the repository in your preferred way.

-The only dependency you need is the `pandas` library.

 # Usage
-To use the application run the `app.py` file and paste the path of the `.xls` file containing the cards' details, a `.csv` file will be created.
+1. Access the application using this link: https://silvanohu.github.io/mtg-csv-converter/
+2. Upload the Excel file
+3. Convert the contents to CSV
+4. Download the CSV using the link at the bottom of the page

 # Contributing
 Feel free to contribute in any way!